-It might be easy to overlook the 2018 Roxa Kara 85—with a name like that you could simply mistake it for a license plate or a gmail account—but this unassuming boot was a surprising contender against boots much stiffer and more expensive!
-Testers said the 85 labeling is understated, skiing more like a 95 or 100 flex.
+Testers once again said it might be easy to overlook the 2019 Roxa Kara 85—with a name like that you could simply mistake it for a license plate or a gmail account—but this unassuming boot was a surprising contender against boots much stiffer and more expensive!
+Testers said the 85 labeling is understated, skiing easily like a 100 flex and putting skis on rail with the big girls.

 Testers were shocked at how well this boot drove their skis—it has a great feel for the snow underfoot and enough gumption to manhandle arcs when required.
 Testers did admit, however, that the Kara 85 was happiest in the cruising zone making nice turns on the groomed or in some light off-piste chunder.
 Hike mode?
 This is what you call a walk mode, or an apres mode.
 Nobody gets this boot to traipse off out a gate somewhere.
 But it'll help avoid quad burn while tailgating in the parking lot!